oortsang/ISP_baseline_fork/README.md

-# Baseline Models for Solving the Inverse Scattering Problem (Under construction: code will be made PEP8 compliant later.)
+# Baseline Models for Solving the Inverse Scattering Problem

 ## Overview
 This repository contains four baseline deterministic models and the U-ViT diffusion model for solving the wideband inverse scattering problem.
 The included models are: